-Elisa Monteiro was born in Mozambique, but grew up in South Africa where she completed her primary and secondary education.
-She received her Ph.D in Education here at USJ.
-She's currently the Dean of the Faculty of Social Sciences and Education.
-She teaches various modules in the undergraduate and postgraduate education programmes and supervises in-service/pre-service teachers during their teaching practice at placement schools.
-She has also created and taught a variety of English language programmes for kindergarten through twelfth grade within schools and language centres, and has delivered several teacher training courses in the areas of instructional pedagogy and assessment.
+Elisa Monteiro was born in Mozambique but grew up in South Africa where she completed her primary and secondary education.
+She received her PhD in Education here at USJ.
+She is an Associate Professor and the Dean of the Faculty of Social Sciences and Education.
+She teaches various modules in the undergraduate and postgraduate education programmes and supervises in-service and pre-service teachers during their teaching practice at placement schools.
+Teaching areas include assessment of learning, educational theories, differentiated instruction, and effective teaching and strategies to enhance student learning.
+She has also created and taught a variety of English language programmes for kindergarten through twelfth grade within schools and language centres and has delivered several teacher-training courses in the areas of instructional pedagogy and assessment.
+She supervises Masters and PhD students within the School of Education.
 Elisa is very interested in developing and articulating teachers' professional knowledge and skills.
-Her current research is looking at ways of coaching early careers teachers in order to build effective differentiated instruction.
 Her research interests cover a range of topics in curriculum planning, pedagogy, instructional strategies, assessment, and inclusive education.

 Kei, H., Negreiros, J., & Monteiro, E. (2018).
 Using rasch and winsteps to promote English grammar skills in secondary school students.
 Journal of Teacher Education and Research, 13(2), 178-196.

 Monteiro, E., & Forlin, C. (in press).
-Enhancing teacher education by utilizing a revised PGDE curriculum as a fundamental resource for inclusive practices in Macao.
-In Loreman, T., Goldan, J., & Lambrecht, J. (Eds.), Funding and resourcing inclusive education Volume 15.
+Enhancing teacher education by utilising a revised PGDE curriculum as a fundamental resource for inclusive practices in Macao.
+In Loreman, T., Goldan, J., & Lambrecht, J. Resourcing inclusive education Volume 15.
 International perspectives on inclusive education, UK: Emerald.

 PUBLISHED RESEARCH REPORT: